jld03e/AffiliateMarketing/README.md

 - Can also be used to sell electronic devices, clothing, perfumes, colognes, etc.

 - Also can be used to sell large scale items like motor vehicles, property, or even event access.

+## Instructions on How To Use:

+- To download the zip file, click on the green 'Clone or download' button or [click here.](https://github.com/jld03e/AffiliateMarketing/archive/master.zip)